|

 -

-Evolution of Metropolitan Airports in Japan: Air Development in Tokyo and Osaka
+Evolution of Metropolitan Airports in Japan: Airport Development in Tokyo and Osaka

 Katsuhiro YAMAGUCHI, Visiting Researcher, Graduate School of Public Policy, University of Tokyo, Japan; Visiting Fellow, OECD/ITF.